 Eurojust is the European Union's Judicial Cooperation Unit to stimulate and improve the coordination of investigations and prosecutions and the cooperation between the competent authorities of the Member States in relation to serious organised cross-border crime.
-At the request of a Member State, Eurojust may also assist investigation and prosecutions concerning a particular Member State and a non-Member State (third State) if a cooperation agreement has been signed or an essential interest in providing such assistance is present.
-The College of Eurojust is composed of 28 National Members, based in The Hague, who are prosecutors and judges seconded by each Member State.
-Liaison Prosecutors from Norway, Switzerland, the USA, Montenegro, Ukraine and fYROM are also currently posted at Eurojust.
+At the request of a Member State, Eurojust may also assist investigations and prosecutions concerning a particular Member State and a non-Member State (third State) if a cooperation agreement has been signed or an essential interest in providing such assistance is present.
+The College of Eurojust, based in The Hague, is composed of 28 National Members, who are prosecutors and judges seconded by each Member State.
+Liaison Prosecutors from Norway, Switzerland, the USA, Montenegro, Ukraine and North Macedonia are also currently posted at Eurojust.